 Have no fear; there is still hope to have your information removed!
 Your first step should be to contact the source directly by calling or emailing to notify them of your interest in removing the content.

 Contact the publisher by phone

-A simple phone call can sometimes do the trick.
+Sometimes, a simple phone call can do the trick.
 Go directly to the source and avoid a run-around with other departments.
-These sources have the ability to take down or edit your information directly depending on their authority within the department.
+These sources can take down or edit your information directly depending on their authority within the department:

 Contact the publisher by email

-Contacting a publisher by email is no less important.
-Even if you call them directly and don’t get a response, a follow-up email is always a good idea to let them know you mean business and this is an important matter for you.
+Contacting a publisher via email is no less important.
+Even if you call them directly and don’t get a response, a follow-up email is always a good idea.
+This will let them know you mean business and that this is an important matter for you.

-Try to get the direct email from any one of the sources above and send a concise, polite email regarding your interest with your contact information to further discuss the matter.
-Just as much as persistence is key, keeping your contact polite and direct is equally as impactful.
+Try to get a direct email from any one of the sources above by using a tool like Hunter, or even just a simple Google search.
+Then, send a concise, polite email regarding your interest and contact information to discuss the matter further.
+Just as much as persistence is key, keeping your message polite and direct is equally as impactful.

 Is my personal information published?